funcool/promesa/doc/promises.md

 always returns a promise.
 If an error occurs at any step, the entire composition will be short-circuited, returning exceptionally resolved promise.

-Under the hood, the `let` macro evalutes to something like this:
+Under the hood, the `let` macro evaluates to something like this:

 ```clojure
 (p/then